lisp-mirror/clcon/doc/user-manual.md

 - ability to remember position for find tool
 - menu command to see "tool name" of the window
 - measuring process is fragile.
 Try to get rid of boundary measuring
 - if measuring process is running and an attempt to start new measuring process is undertaken, enqueue continuation after continuation of current measuring process
+- separate debugger condition from stack trace
+- make sure default location occupises the entire screen